Anderson, Moses K.

 Born: 1803-11-11 Butler County, Kentucky

 Died: 1882-07-05 Sangamon County, Illinois

-Gravestone, Anderson Cemetery, Sangamon County, IL; John Carroll Power and S. A. Power, History of Early Settlers Sangamon County, Illinois (Springfield: Edwin A. Wilson, 1876), 82-83; Illinois Public Domain Land Tract Sales, Sangamon County, 816:21, Illinois State Archives, Springfield, IL; U.S. Census Office, Seventh Census of the United States (1850), Sangamon County, IL, 236.
+John Carroll Power and S. A. Power, History of the Early Settlers of Sangamon County, Illinois (Springfield, IL: Edwin A. Wilson, 1876), 82-83; Illinois Public Domain Land Tract Sales, Sangamon County, 816:21, Illinois State Archives, Springfield, IL; U.S. Census Office, Seventh Census of the United States (1850), Sangamon County, IL, 236; Gravestone, Anderson Cemetery, Sangamon County, IL.